-Learning how to hem a curve comes in very handy, especially when making dresses or circle skirts.
+Learning how to make a curved hem comes in very handy, especially when making dresses or circle skirts.
 Here is an easy method that will give you a smooth, neat finish on any curved hem.

 How To Sew A Curved Hem

 Whether you’ve been sewing for a while or you’re just starting, if you’ve ever tried your hand at making a circle skirt or dress you know how frustrating is to get a nice looking curved hem with a neat, polished finish.
-This tutorial will teach you how to hem a curve the very easy way, so no more frustration or ugly hemlines!
+This tutorial will teach you how to hem a circle skirt the very easy way, so no more frustration or ugly hemlines!